-This Code must be brought to the knowledge of all Recipients through its publication on the corporate intranet, on the Company website and during onboarding process of a Recipient.
+This Code must be brought to the knowledge of all Recipients through its publication on the corporate intranet and on the Company web site.
 Should any Recipient of the Code require further clarification for full understanding of its meaning, Biesse will provide adequate support on request.